Skip to main content

 Command Description

-sudo pacman -Syu sync package database and update packages
+sudo pacman -Syu sync package database and update all applications

 sudo pacman -Ss <application> information about which version is available (and which one is installed)